-Due to the thicker tube cross sections, aero road bikes are also typically very stiff and are therefore made for powerful sprints.
+Due to the thicker tube cross-sections, aero road bikes are also typically very stiff and are therefore made for powerful sprints.
 Further details: The frame geometry requires a more aggressive seating position, the wheelbase is relatively short and the steering tube is quite short.

 Endurance Road Bike

 Endurance or long-distance road bikes are becoming increasingly popular thanks to their relaxed geometry, stable handling, and high comfort.
-This is due to the longer wheelbase and the higher head tube, the upright sitting position and, more recently, the use of disc brakes.
-Further features usually include a drive with a compact transmission, more free space for the frame for wider tires and additional integrated damping mechanisms which iron out minor unevenness in the track.
+This is due to the longer wheelbase and the higher head tube, the upright sitting position, and, more recently, the use of disc brakes.
+Further features usually include a drive with a compact transmission, more free space for the frame for wider tires, and additional integrated damping mechanisms which iron out minor unevenness in the track.

 If you think that long-distance road bikes are slower than their kind, you are mistaken.
 Endurance bikes often use the same frame materials and technologies as high-end racing bikes.
 In addition, there are similarly high-quality shift groups and impellers.
-The additional flexibility of the frame is the biggest difference to the regular road bike.
+The additional flexibility of the frame is the biggest difference from the regular road bike.

 Classic Road Bike (Ultra-Light Road Bike)

-The “classic” racing bikes are the pros’ favorite bikes when it comes to overall success or mountain stages.
+The “classic” racing bikes are the pros’ favorite bikes when it comes to the overall success or mountain stages.
 They feature an ultra-light frame that is extremely agile and can be maneuvered quickly through winding tracks.
 Its low weight makes it a real mountaineer, who is on long climbs in his parade discipline.

 Many particularly light racing bikes even weigh less than the 6.8 kilograms prescribed by the UCI for professional races.
 That is why the motto in this area is: the lighter, the better.
 Some manufacturers even keep their bikes below 5 kilograms.